MooseV2/Poisson/readme.md

 - Better map positioning: a crosshair should bring the map to view the users' physical location.
 Also the map should automatically zoom out to the extents of all the Points of Interest on a page load.
 - Autocomplete locations, so users can type a Point of Interest and a marker will be placed there automatically
 - Add an (editable) page title, so pages can be labeled ("Favourite Restaurants").
 Should be trivial to incorporate into the MVP due to the way it was designed.
+- Reponsive (mobile) design.
+The CSS library is actually already responsive, so it would be quite easy to modify the code to make it work better on mobile.
+That said, I'd probably want to do an evaluation of the UX because the controls may be frustrating on a small device in their current state.

 ## License